Indigenous People of Biafra: Background

-Biafra was a partially recognized, multi-ethnic republic primarily consisting of the Igbo.
-It was established by Lieutenant Colonel Odumegwu Ojukwu in 1967, and dissolved in 1970.
-Biafra fought the Nigerian government in the Nigerian Civil War over its right to independence.
-There were an estimated one to 3.5 million deaths, with many Biafran civilian casualties caused by starvation.
-Biafran forces surrendered in 1970 through the armistice brokered by the defunct Organisation of African Unity.
+Biafra was a partially recognised, multi-ethnic republic with a primarily Igbo population.
+It was established by Lieutenant Colonel Odumegwu Ojukwu in 1967 and dissolved in 1970.
+Biafra fought the Nigerian government in the Nigerian Civil War over its attempted secession.
+There were an estimated 1 million to 3.5 million deaths, with many Biafran civilian casualties caused by starvation.
+Biafran forces surrendered in 1970 following an armistice brokered by the defunct Organisation of African Unity.

 The Movement for the Actualization of the Sovereign State of Biafra (MASSOB) was formed in 1999 by its national leader Ralph Uwazuruike, and began gaining attention in the early 2000s.
-However, the organization was severely weakened due to alleged state repression and disagreement within the group about leadership.
+However, the organisation was weakened by alleged state repression and internal disagreements over leadership.
 MASSOB accused Uwazuruike of associating himself with "mainstream Nigerian politics" instead of furthering the cause of Biafra.
-These conflicts contributed to the formation of another faction named the Biafra Zionist Movement (BZM), which became increasingly popular.
-BZM leader Benjamin Igwe Onwuka and many members of the group were arrested for treason by the Nigerian government at a rally that took place on 5 November 2012 in the region of Enugu.
-BZM's activities were scaled down because of arrests and trials of many lead members of the organization.
-Both of these pro-Biafran groups set up the rise of IPOB which continues championing the same causes.
+These conflicts contributed to the formation of another faction, the Biafra Zionist Movement (BZM), which gained attention.
+BZM leader Benjamin Igwe Onwuka and many members of the group were arrested for treason by the Nigerian government at a rally in Enugu on 5 November 2012.
+BZM's activities were scaled down because of the arrests and trials of many leading members of the organisation.
+Both pro-Biafran groups helped set the stage for the rise of IPOB, which continued to advocate similar causes.

 Leadership

 The leader of the Indigenous People of Biafra is Nnamdi Kanu, a dual British and Nigerian citizen.
-He created the IPOB after he initially gained fame from his broadcasts on Radio Biafra, established in 2009.
-This was a radio station from London that broadcast messages that called for "freedom of Biafrans" and criticised corruption in the government of Nigeria.
-Radio Biafra catalyzed Kanu's rise to the public scene, as he was previously an unknown figure.
+He created IPOB after becoming known for his broadcasts on Radio Biafra, which was established in 2009.
+The London-based radio station broadcast messages calling for the "freedom of Biafrans" and criticised corruption in the Nigerian government.
+Radio Biafra helped raise Kanu's public profile, as he had previously been little known.
 Kanu was arrested by Nigerian security forces on 19 October 2015, on charges of "sedition, ethnic incitement and treasonable felony."
-Kanu escaped Nigeria in 2017 while on bail, but was rearrested in June 2021 and brought back to Nigeria.
+Kanu left Nigeria in 2017 while on bail, but was rearrested in June 2021 and brought back to Nigeria.

-On occasion of Kanu's second arrest in June 2021, he appointed Simon Ekpa as the lead broadcaster of Radio Biafra and Spokesperson for IPOB pending his release.
-However, Ekpa has been a controversial figure within IPOB, especially when he began to argue that Kanu could no longer lead the Movement due to being imprisoned.
-By late 2022, other IPOB leaders like Media and Publicity Secretary Emma Powerful were openly denouncing Ekpa.
+Following Kanu's second arrest in June 2021, he appointed Simon Ekpa as the lead broadcaster of Radio Biafra and spokesperson for IPOB pending his release.
+Ekpa later disputed Kanu's continued leadership of the movement while Kanu was imprisoned.
+By late 2022, other IPOB leaders, including media and publicity secretary Emma Powerful, had publicly denounced Ekpa.

 Mission

-Indigenous People of Biafra USA claims that IPOB is "to restore our precolonial independence and the sovereign state we declared before the Biafran genocide."
-Indigenous People of Biafra has "brought both local and international attention to the plight of Ndigbo in Nigeria".
+According to Indigenous People of Biafra USA, IPOB's objective is "to restore our precolonial independence and the sovereign state we declared before the Biafran genocide."
+The group states that it seeks to define its own policies, laws, standards, and values, and that it "seek[s] no middle ground".